iacs-cs207/cs207-2016/index.md

 **Who should take this class?**

-The prerequisite for this class is programming knowledge, in Python, at the level of CS 109 (or above).
+The prerequisite for this class is programming knowledge, in Python, at the level of CS50 and CS 109 (or above).
 Besides this, you should have interest or investment in scientific computing.

 **What is the structure of the class?**

 There will be three modules running concurrently, each focusing on an important area.
 These modules are "System and Software Engineering" (SSE), Language(LANG), and Data Structures and Algorithms(DSA).
-You will form groups and work on a project to write a time series analysis library and a time series database through the semester.
+You will form groups and work on a project to write a time series analysis library and a time series website and database through the semester.
 This effort will exercise all three modules.
-Additionally you will write a paper analyzing code from a popular open-source project which uses performance optimization techniques (e.g. sklearn)